nubenetes/awesome-kubernetes/docs/linux.md

 - [redhat.com: Audit user accounts for never-expiring passwords with a Bash script](https://www.redhat.com/sysadmin/find-non-expiring-passwords) Non-expiring passwords might violate your organization's policies, so use this basic Bash script to quickly pick them out.
 - [thenewstack.io: An Introduction to AWK](https://thenewstack.io/an-introduction-to-awk/)
 - [cyberciti.biz: How to repeat a character ‘n’ times in Bash](https://www.cyberciti.biz/faq/repeat-a-character-in-bash-script-under-linux-unix/)
+- [redhat.com: 2 Bash commands to change strings in multiple files at once](https://www.redhat.com/sysadmin/edit-text-bash-command) Search and replace text in several files simultaneously, right from the Linux terminal, to gain efficiency and minimize mistakes.

 ## Zsh
 - [Oh My Zsh](https://ohmyz.sh/) Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration.
 It comes bundled with thousands of helpful functions, helpers, plugins, themes, and a few things that make you shout...